 Anger and fear rule his life, though, and readers watch Okonkwo’s reactions as a new power takes over.

-Arrow Of God (The African Trilogy Book 3) – Rivals threaten Ezeulu, the chief priest’s, power under the rule of the colonial government.
+• Arrow Of God (The African Trilogy Book 3) – Rivals threaten Ezeulu, the chief priest of the god Ulu, and his power under the rule of the colonial government.
 He is prepared to fight at all costs, believing he is indestructible.

 The Secret Lives of Baba Segi’s Wives by Lola Shoneyin

-A book about polygamy in modern-day Nigeria, Nigerian poet and writer Lola Shoneyin shares the complex life of family politics and polygamous marriages.
+A story about polygamy in modern-day Nigeria, Nigerian poet and writer, Lola Shoneyin, shares the complex life of family politics and polygamous marriages.

 Baba Segi isn’t the most desirable of husbands, but his wives all feel that he has saved them from worse fates.